jenkinsci/leanix-microservice-intelligence-plugin/README.md

 <br>
 <br>
-In order to be able to use the LeanIX Microservice Intelligence Plugin, the following requirements must first be met:
+In order to be able to use the LeanIX Value Stream Management, the following requirements must first be met:

-* The LeanIX Microservice Intelligence plugin must be installed: https://www.jenkins.io/doc/book/managing/plugins/
+* The LeanIX Value Stream Management plugin must be installed: https://www.jenkins.io/doc/book/managing/plugins/
 * You have a valid **LeanIX API token**.
 * If you are **using scripted pipelines** in which the LeanIX plugin is to be integrated as a step, the "Credentials Binding" plugin must be installed: https://plugins.jenkins.io/credentials-binding/.
 It is assumed user already installed pipeline plugin.
   For projects such as a **Freestyle project**, in which the plugin can be added via UI as a build step, the plugin for injecting environment variables might be required instead: https://plugins.jenkins.io/envinject/